Skip to content

 Long Term Care vs Assisted Living Insurance

-At Diversified Insurance Brokers, we help clients compare both approaches side-by-side so they can protect their retirement savings and maintain control over where and how they receive care.
-We also show how coverage decisions fit into a broader plan that may include annuities for retirement income, Medicare choices, and other risk-management tools.
+At Diversified Insurance Brokers, we help clients compare both approaches side-by-side so they can protect retirement savings and maintain control over where and how they receive care.
+We also show how coverage choices fit into a broader plan that may include annuities for retirement income, Medicare decisions, and other risk-management tools that reduce “unknown” expenses later in life.

-Compare Long Term Care & Assisted Living Insurance
+Compare Long Term Care & Assisted Living Coverage

 What Long Term Care Insurance Typically Covers